quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Using Old Keys {#key-update-old-keys}

-If the most recent packet sent by the endpoint contained a Key Update Permitted bit set to 0, a Key Phase other than the value expected indicates that the packet was protected with old keys.
+If the most recent packet sent by the endpoint contained a Key Update Permitted bit set to 0, a key phase other than the value expected indicates that the packet was protected with old keys.
 If those old keys are available, then they can be used to remove packet protection.